-Others include prepaid insurance, prepaid rental, miscellaneous prepaid expense, and advances to suppliers and amounts owed by a related party amounting to P1,525 and nil as at December 31, 2021 and 2020, respectively (Note 26).
+Others include prepaid insurance, prepaid rental, advances to suppliers and advances to officers and employees.
+Prepaid insurance includes amounts owed by a related party amounting to P40,390 and P1,525 as at December 31, 2022 and 2021, respectively (Note 27).

-The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 31.
+The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 32.